 Multiple languages is available on Professional and Enterprise.
-These plans enable you to select multiple languages, which are used to determine what language is used in system messages and the email notifications that are generated by your business rules.
-If you enable multiple languages, and you have Guide Professional, you can also support those languages in Help Center so that end users can choose the language they want in Help Center.
+These plans enable you to select multiple languages, which are used to determine the language used in system messages and email notifications that are generated by your business rules.

 You first configure your account settings to support multiple languages, as described in this article.
 You then create and manage translations of all the content that is sent in email notifications and modify your business rules to automatically send that content based on the user's language using dynamic content.